An Update on COVID-19 From Alpine Lodging Telluride & San Miguel County

 Alpine Lodging Telluride's Updated Policies

-- Any reservation can be moved to different dates in 2021 with no penalty.
+- Any reservation can be moved to different dates through April 2022 with no penalty.
 Current payments are non-refundable and guests are responsible for any increases in rates for the new dates.

 - For further information on the outbreak in Colorado and Governor Jared Polis' updated policies for the state, click here.